+[56] Acknowledgments.
+The authors would like to thank Andreas Langousis, Francesco Laio, and Harry Lins, and the Associate Editor, Demetris Koutsoyiannis, for helpful comments which considerably improved the analyses presented in the paper.
 The financial support provided by the Ouranos Consortium on Regional Climatology and Adaptation to Climate Change, National Science and Engineering Research Council (NSERC) of Canada and Environment Canada (Adaptation and Impacts Research Division) is gratefully acknowledged.
-The authors would like to thank Andreas Langousis, Francesco Laio and Harry Lins, and the Associate Editor, Demetris Koutsoyiannis, for helpful comments.